indvd00m/testblockchain/README.md

 ## Using

 ### Command-line
-Download and unzip `testblockchain-cli` module.
+Download and unzip `testblockchain-cli` zip archive.
 Start blockchain with name `BTC` and two wallets at ports `10000` and `10001` and start balances `3` and `5.5` coins:

 ```bash